Annual Statement for Infection Prevention and Control (IPC)

 Staff Training

-All staff receive training in infection prevention and control appropriate to their job role, including general IPC, clinical waste, hand hygiene, personal protective equipment (PPE), safe use and disposal of sharps, risk management, sepsis awareness.
-Reminder aids are available for care navigators and clinicians for sepsis, stroke & heart attack symptoms.
+All staff receive training in infection prevention and control appropriate to their job role, including general IPC, clinical waste, hand hygiene, personal protective equipment (PPE), safe use and disposal of sharps, risk management and sepsis awareness.
+Reminder aids are available for Care Navigators and clinicians for sepsis, stroke and heart attack symptoms.

 Current level of overall compliance is 87%